 - Parisian cucumbers They are small cucumbers with thin skin that doesn’t require being peeled and has very few seeds, and they tend to be less watery than other cucumbers.
 If you are not able to find them in your grocery store, you can use a regular cucumber and cut it into bite-size pieces.

 - Red onion I like to slice these onions as thin as possible.
 I like to use a mandolin if you have one, but if not, you can slice them thinly and dice them into small pieces.

 - Kalamata olives are large dark brown olives.
-They are a salty brine and contrast the flavour of the fresh herbs, cucumbers, and tomatoes.
+They are a salty brine and contrast the flavor of the fresh herbs, cucumbers, and tomatoes.
 Are large dark brown olives.
-They are a salty brine and contrast the flavour of the fresh herbs, cucumbers, and tomatoes.
+They are a salty brine and contrast the flavor of the fresh herbs, cucumbers, and tomatoes.

 - Feta Cheese In this recipe, I like to skip the crumbled feta cheese and use a feta that’s in little cubes or that you can cut into little pieces.
 I like to save the crumbled cheese for Greek salad.

 - Basil Use fresh basil and eat to your taste.
 I like to use it sparingly, but that’s my preference.